 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product.

-- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section.
+- Follow the safety guidelines listed in Safety instructions section.
+1. - 2.
+Follow the procedure listed in the Before working inside your system section. - 3.
+Disconnect the PERC card LED cable.